appfolio/ae_page_objects/development.md

 # Tests

 The aim of the AePageObjects test suite is to verify both the correctness of internal code and the correctness of the integration with external code.
 Generally, internal correctness is verified via _unit tests_ and correctness with external code is verified via _integration tests_.

 ## Coverage

 Unit tests run against every version of Capybara _at most once_ and against both the minimum and maximum Ruby version _at least once_.
 Integration tests run against every version of Rails at least once and every version of Capybara at least once.

 ## Dependencies

-AePageObjects is tested across various versions of Capybara, Ruby, and Rails.
+AePageObjects is tested across various versions of CRuby, and Rails.

 ### Supported Capybara versions